k8pai/k8pai.dev/README.md

 ## Customization

 -   Replace `screenshot.png` with a screenshot of your website.
--   Modify the content in `src/pages` to add your own projects and information.
+-   Modify the content in `pages/api` to add your own api endpoints.
--   Customize the CSS in `src/styles` to match your design preferences.
+-   Update your Stylings with [tailwindcss](https://tailwindcss.com/docs/installation) utility classnames in each pages in `app/*` folder to match your design preferences.

 ## Deployment